Sharrnah/whispering/documentation/configurations.md

 realtime: false  # if enabled, Whisper will process audio in realtime.
 realtime_whisper_model: ''  # model used for realtime transcription. (empty for using same model as model setting)
 realtime_whisper_precision: "float16"  # precision used for realtime transcription model.
-realtime_whisper_beam_size: 1  # beam size used for realtime transcription model.
+realtime_whisper_beam_size: 1  # Beam-search width used for realtime transcription; 1 disables beam search.
-realtime_temperature_fallback: false  # Set to False to disable temperature fallback for realtime transcription. (see temperature_fallback setting)
+realtime_temperature_fallback: false  # Whisper-only; Qwen realtime requests also use one deterministic pass.
 realtime_frame_multiply: 15  # Only sends the audio clip to Whisper every X frames. (higher = less whisper updates and less processing time)
 realtime_frequency_time: 1.0  # Only sends the audio clip to Whisper every X seconds. (higher = less whisper updates and less processing time)